Trust in traditional offline ad formats is still strong

 Nielsen’s Global Trust in Advertising Survey polled 30,000 online respondents in 60 countries to gauge consumer sentiment in 19 forms of paid, earned and owned advertising mediums.
 The results identify the ad formats resonating most strongly with consumers and those that have room to grow.

 Despite continued media fragmentation, the proliferation of online formats has not eroded trust in traditional (offline) paid channels.
 TV, newspapers and magazines remain trusted advertising formats.
-More than six-in-10 global respondents say they completely or somewhat trust TV ads (63%), up one percentage point from 2013.
-Slightly fewer trust ads in newspapers (60%) and magazines (58%), which fell one and two percentage points, respectively, from two years ago.
+40% of Belgian respondents say they completely or somewhat trust TV and magazine ads, both up two percentage points from 2013.
+Slightly fewer trust ads in newspapers (39%, down two points from two years ago).

 Trust in paid online and mobile ads has stayed relatively consistent since 2013.
-Almost half of global respondents say they completely or somewhat trust online videos ads (48%, no change from 2013), ads served in search engine results (47%, down one percentage point) and ads on social networks (46%, down two percentage points).
-About four-in-10 global respondents trust online banner ads (42%, no change) and mobile advertising (43%, down two percentage points).
-Just over one-third say they trust mobile text ads (36%, down one percentage point).
+24% of Belgian respondents say they completely or somewhat trust online videos ads (down one percentage point from 2013), ads served in search engine results (33%, up four percentage points) and ads on social networks (23%, down three percentage points).
+One in five Belgian respondents trust online banner ads (no change from 2013) and mobile advertising (down one percentage point from 2013).

 “Brands have been steadily increasing their digital ad spend as they get increasingly comfortable with digital advertising and measurement, but TV formats still deliver the highest unduplicated reach (i.e., the ad reaches each audience member only once) of 85%-90%,” said Beard.
 “While digital ads can offer considerable benefits—such as precision-focused campaigns, in-flight adjustments and more creative options—moving from TV to an all-display digital plan is a bold move for any marketer.
 Consider a mix of both offline and online channels for the best ROI.”